manishrana7/icet-manish/doc/userguide/source/moduleref_icet/optimizers.rst

 ones.
 RFE needs to be combined with a specific fit method.
 Since RFE may require many hundreds of single fits its often advisable to use ordinary least-squares as training method, which is the default behavior.
-The present implementation is based on `scikit-learn
+The present implementation is based on the `implementation of feature selection in scikit-learn
 <https://scikit-learn.org/stable/modules/generated/sklearn.feature_selection.RFE.html>`_.

 The RFE optimizer is chosen by setting the ``fit_method`` keyword to